sumanth10/Dataharvest/Readme.md

 #### Conclusion:
 This solution is a starting point to showcase the benefits of event-driven architecture in ETL systems.
 Please note that some components like `dataharvest_transaction_transformer` and `dataharvest_tax_transformer` are marked as unfinished due to incomplete implementation.

+#### Solution 2

+**Objective**: Implement a more scalable and efficient data processing flow.[Code not implemented

+- **Description**:
+  - Solution 2 introduces significant scalability improvements compared to Solution 1.
+  - Large files are processed by chunking them into equal sizes, enabling efficient handling of substantial data volumes.
+  - Batching on DynamoDB streams and Kinesis streams is utilized, leveraging Lambda's concurrency to achieve scalability.
+  - Retry mechanisms at both the code and function module levels enhance system reliability.
+  - Scalability to accommodate multiple external clients is achieved by introducing a dedicated DynamoDB table to track their processing progress.

+- **Advantages**:
+  - **Chunk Processing**: Large files are segmented into manageable chunks for efficient processing.
+  - **Concurrency**: Batching on streams enables parallel processing, harnessing Lambda's concurrency.
+  - **Reliability**: Retry mechanisms ensure high reliability and fault tolerance.
+  - **Scalability**: Easily scales to handle multiple external clients with dedicated tracking.

+#### Conclusion:
+Both solutions for the ETL system use event-driven choreography.
+Solution 1 focuses on foundational event-driven architecture with scalability, while Solution 2 enhances scalability, reliability, and chunk-based processing for improved efficiency.
+Each solution offers unique benefits tailored to different requirements.